poseidon/typhoon/docs/concepts.md

 #### Workers

 Worker nodes register with the control plane and run application workloads.
-Workers, like all nodes, run `kube-proxy` and `flannel` pods.

 ## Terraform